IntelliTect/Coalesce/docs/modeling/model-types/services.md

 # Services

 In a Coalesce application, you are likely to end up with a need for some API endpoints that aren't closely tied with your regular data model.
-While you could stick [Static Methods](/modeling/model-components/methods.md#static-methods) on one of your entities, do so is detrimental to the organization of your code.
+While you could stick [Static Methods](/modeling/model-components/methods.md#static-methods) on one of your entities, to do so is detrimental to the organization of your code.

 Instead, Coalesce allows you to generate API Controllers and a TypeScript client from a service.
 A service, in this case, is nothing more than a C# class or an interface with methods on it, annotated with `[Coalesce, Service]`.
 An implementation of this class or interface must be injectable from your application's service container, so a registration in Startup.cs is needed.